iPhone 14 launch date — there's good news for Apple's new iPhones

 Specifically, Foxconn — Apple's primary partner for assembling iPhones — reports that it's not suffering any ill effects from Covid lockdowns in China earlier this spring.
 "The overall lockdown impact on Foxconn is rather limited," chairman Young Liu said in the Nikkei Asia report (opens in new tab), adding that the company's manufacturing plants have been operating at normal levels.

 That's potentially good news for Apple.
 When news of Covid lockdowns hit, Foxconn was set to pause operations at its Shenzen facilities.
 As CNBC reports (opens in new tab), that's exactly where many Apple products, including the iPhone, are put together.
-Any sustained shutdown would likely impact Apple's ability to ship iPhone 14 models in the usual early fall launch window.
+Any sustained shutdown would likely impact Apple's ability to ship iPhone 14 and iPhone 14 Pro models in the usual early fall launch window.

 The optimistic report from Foxconn doesn't guarantee the iPhone 14 won't face any delays or chip shortages.
 But it is an encouraging sign, especially in light of warnings from Apple earlier this spring that it expected to be hit with supply constraints during the June quarter.